-In some countries, local regulations restrict sending SMS messages, for example in some countries, messages marked down as marketing can be sent only during workdays from 8 am to 8:30 pm.
+In some countries, local regulations restrict sending SMS messages to prevent spam.
+For example in some countries, messages notated as marketing can be sent only during workdays from 8 am to 8:30 pm.
 Although this can be annoying, it just takes a bit of planning to ensure you're only sending marketing A2P messages in the allowed hours.

 7) The number might be in the Do Not Disturb list

-In some countries, the operators have a list, where handset owners can add their numbers by themselves so that no messages from an A2P connection can be delivered.
+In some countries, the operators have a list, where handset owners can add their phone number by themselves so no messages from an A2P connection can be delivered.
 Ultimately, it's problematic should one need to receive helpful information from a business, such as delivery information and order updates.

 9) Conflicting SMS applications

-Sometimes different applications on the handset can receive SMS messages and due to their conflicts, the messages are not being correctly received by the handset as the applications are conflicting and the message is not able to deliver to any of them resulting in a failed message.
+Sometimes different applications on the handset can receive SMS messages.
+Due to their conflicts, the messages are not being delivered as the applications are conflicting and the message is not able to deliver to any of them, resulting in a failed message.

 10) The carrier is experiencing technical difficulties

-In some cases, however, all can come down to the simple point that the carrier (or more specifically the hardware involved) is having some technical difficulties and messages are just not able to be delivered.
+In some cases, the carrier or sometimes the hardware involved, is having some technical difficulties and messages are not able to be delivered.

-We have seen in the course of years all manners of different happenings, from the servers having a critical error to an accident in construction, which has resulted in the major data cable being cut.
+We have seen in the course of years all manners of different occurrences, from the servers having a critical error to an accident in construction, resulting in a major data cable being cut.